Digital Wallets Vs Payment Gateways: How are they different?

 - Subscription-based businesses need recurring billing features and all the popular payment gateways have an inbuilt feature where a merchant can automate this process.

-- Faster refund to customers and money transfer to merchant’s accounts accelerate customer and supplier experience.
+- Faster refunds to customers and money transfer to merchant’s accounts accelerate customer and supplier experience.

 Some of the Widely Used Digital Wallets and Payment Gateways are:

-Alipay is a local and home grown electronic wallet of China which was launched two years ago by e-commerce major Alibaba.
-It is well integrated with Taobao and Tmall, which are the two most popular e-commerce websites of China.
-Apart from tying up with more than 100 banks in that region users of Alipay can top up their wallet from retail outlets like ParknShop, 7-Eleven, etc. As per a report, the total market share that it has grabbed is close to 53.8% of Chinese digital payments market.
+is a local and homegrown electronic wallet of China that was launched two years ago by e-commerce major Alibaba.
+It is well integrated with Taobao and Tmall, which are the two most popular e-commerce websites in China.
+Apart from tying up with more than 100 banks in that region, users of Alipay can top up their wallets from retail outlets like ParknShop, 7-Eleven, etc. As per a report, the total market share that it has grabbed is close to 53.8% of the Chinese digital payments market.

-Launched in the year 2010, it is one of the most popular digital wallets in India with facilities like bill payments, service bookings, money transfers, investments, etc. It has also launched some allied financial services like payment bank, mutual fund investment service, etc. to create a robust ecosystem for its users.
-It is the only wallet that offers a variety of ways to transact online like net-banking, debit or credit cards, UPI (Unified Payment Interface), etc.
+Launched in the year 2010, it is one of the most popular digital wallets in India with facilities like bill payments, service bookings, money transfers, investments, etc. It has also launched some allied financial services like payment banks, mutual fund investment services, etc. to create a robust ecosystem for its users.
+It is the only wallet that offers a variety of ways to transact online like net banking, debit or credit cards, UPI (Unified Payment Interface), etc.

 Another well known digital wallet in India is PhonePe which was recently acquired by retail giant Wal-Mart.
-It gives its users the flexibility of keeping money in a digital wallet or pay directly through their account by UPI.
-It has an in-built mini-apps to accelerate customer experience.
+It gives its users the flexibility of keeping money in a digital wallet or paying directly through their account by UPI.
+It has in-built mini-apps to accelerate customer experience.

-Paypal is the gold standard in international fund transfers.
-It is the oldest and most popular payment gateway with no set-up fee and transparent transaction based fee structure.
-Its services are available in almost all major countries of the world makes it a hot favourite among all major international e-commerce companies.
-It accepts all major international debit and credit cards like Visa, MasterCard, American Express, JCB and Diner’s.
+Paypal payment gateway is the gold standard in international fund transfers.
+It is the oldest and most popular digital payment gateway with no set-up fee and a transparent transaction-based fee structure.
+Its services are available in almost all major countries of the world making it a hot favourite among all major international e-commerce companies.

-It is a US based payment gateway with a low monthly fee structure.
+It is a US-based eCommerce payment gateway with a low monthly fee structure.
 It also offers discounts to merchants that deal in high volumes.
-It supports 90 currencies and15 languages.
-With flexible software that can be easily integrated in any type of e-commerce platform.
+It supports 90 currencies and 15 languages.
+With flexible software that can be easily integrated into any type of e-commerce platform.
 Moreover, it offers great features like advanced fraud protection, mobile optimization and recurring billing cycle.

 EBS or E-Billing Solutions

-It is one of the most renowned international payment gateways of the world.
+It is the most renowned international payment gateway in India, and the world.
 It is the first Indian online payments service provider that has achieved PCI DSS 3.0 standard of compliance.
 On top of that, it is ISO 27001 -2013 certified.
 EBS has an excellent user interface that enhances the customer experience.

 With more than 200 payment options CCAvenue is among the most popular payment gateways in India.
 It also supports 27 major currencies of the world and 18 international languages.
-RazorPay is a hot favourite of established e-commerce and startup companies in India.
+RazorPay features in the top payment gateway companies in India and is a hot favourite of established e-commerce and startup companies.
 Its clientele includes JioMoney, Mobikwik, Airtel Money, Grofers, Nykaa, 1Mg, BookMyShow, etc. It is PCI-DSS level 1 compliant and has a dashboard reporting system.
-Another major payment gateway in India is PayUmoney which is owned by an Indian company PayU India.
-This payment gateway has an award-winning technology to its name.
+Another one of the major online payment gateways in India is PayUmoney which is owned by an Indian company PayU India.
+This payment gateway technology has several awards to its name.
 With faster activation and 128 bit SSL encryption it is one of the safest payment gateways.

 Digital Wallets and Payment Gateways: Setup Procedures